Charles Darwin transformed the way we understand the natural world with his revolutionary ideas. But why wasn’t everyone convinced?

 Everywhere he went, Darwin amassed plants, animals and fossils, and took copious notes.
 These collections and records were to provide the clues he needed to develop his remarkable theory.

-On returning to England in 1836, Darwin spent years analysing his specimens.
+Darwin returned to England in 1836.
+A methodical and industrious scholar, he spent years analysing his specimens.

 Cactus finch found in the Galapagos Islands, collected during the Voyage of the Beagle.

 Darwin realised that evolution occurs by the process of natural selection.
 The ‘fittest’ animals or plants – those with the characteristics best suited to their environment – are more likely to survive and reproduce.
 They pass on these desirable characteristics to their offspring.
 Gradually those features become more common, causing the species to change over time.
 If the changes are great enough, they could produce a new species altogether.

 Darwin had collected some finches from the Galápagos Islands, which helped him to formulate his idea.
 Some had stout beaks for eating seeds, others were insect specialists.
 Darwin realised that they were descendents of a single ancestor.
 As they dispersed to different islands, the birds had adapted to eat the various foods available.
 Natural selection had produced 13 different species.

 Darwin knew his radical ideas would meet with stiff opposition.
 He delayed publishing them for many years while he assembled a mountain of evidence.
 He sought the advice of Cambridge professors, pig breeders and pigeon fanciers.